selkeleth/qPack/README.md

 5. Run qPackRename without --dry-run when you are satisfied.
 6. Rinse and repeat from step 3 or 4, always beginning with --dry-run only

+Advanced usage:
+qPack has been designed so that main directory .sh files set up an environment and import the operational functions from resources/qWrapper.sh.
+If so inclined, you can source the resources/qWrapper.sh yourself from the command line and access the operational functions directly or create your own scripts to do so.
+For instance, you may want the convenience of "sync_to <local_target> <remote_location>" as shorthand for "rsync -azh <local_target> <seedUser>@<seedServer>:<remote_location>", or "sync_to <.torrent> 1" to add any .torrent to your seedbox watch directory.